mlgym/mlgym/ML_BOARD.md

 ### Monitoring and Analysis

 After executing the example run, proceed to monitor and analyze the experiment using the `ml_board`.
-First execute the ml_board command with the example run ID, and copy the provided URL.
+First execute the ml_board [Frontend Visualization](ML_BOARD.md#mlboard) command with the example run ID, and copy the provided URL.
 Paste the URL in your browser to access the frontend.

 1. **Configuring Frontend:** Confirm the configurations in the auto-populated popup or customize them as needed.
 Enter the desired run ID for monitoring.
 2. **Popup Confirmation:** Confirm the values in the popup.
 Upon successful confirmation, a socket connection is established, listening to log messages from the specified run ID.